oKermorgant/simple_launch/README.md

   with sl.group(unless_condition=<some expression>):
     sl.node(package, executable)
 ```
-Only one condition can be set in a group, nested condition mst be combined first, or used in nested groups.
+Only one condition can be set in a group, nested condition must be combined first, or used in nested groups.

 ### From conditional arguments